With a focus on migration, technology, and human rights, we interrogate tech experiments on people crossing borders.

 Our mission is to monitor surveillance technologies, automation, and the use of Artificial Intelligence to screen, track, and make decisions about people on the move.
-The Monitor’s aim is to highlight the far reaching impacts that these procedures and policies have on people’s rights and lives and to support communities doing work on these issues.
+Our aim is to highlight the far reaching impacts that these technologies have on people’s rights and lives and to support communities doing work on these issues.

 A monitor, archive, and platform for critical interrogation of migration and technology